ryle-198/1st-Year-Website/README.md

 # 1st-Year-Website
 NGO website for Programming 1 and Project 1

-Download and unzip the folder and extract the files to view the website
+Download, unzip the folder and extract the files to view the website